Wild cherry

 Like most fruits, wild cherries also have a high quantity of water.
 Plus, carbohydrates, proteins, and vitamins are also present in cherries.
 Their quantities differ according to cultivated types.

-Checkout this post Peaches Health Benefits and Effective uses of Peaches
+Checkout this post Health Benefits of Potatoes

 Sour Cherries have 50 percent more vitamin C and 8 percent more vitamin A per 100 grams of serving.